pexels-tima-miroshnichenko-5059643.jpg

 What is wood dust?

 Wood dust, also known as sawdust, is created when machines or tools are used to saw, cut, plane, shape, or sand wood.
-Wood dust is present in all stages of woodworking and in particular in businesses such as sawmills, furniture-making, cabinet-making and carpentry.
+Wood dust is present in all stages of woodworking and in businesses such as sawmills, furniture-making, cabinetmaking and carpentry.
+These industries generate large amounts of wood dust, increasing the risk of health issues from prolonged exposure.

 What are the dangers of wood dust inhalation?